-The Constitutional Court Trust (CCT), custodian of the Constitutional Court Art Collection (CCAC), is conducting interviews with artists represented in and individuals affiliated with the CCAC in order to gather information about how, when and why and by whom artworks in the CCAC were made and collected.
-The research is being conducted for the purposes of reference, exhibition display, collection management, diversity study purposes and promotional usage.
+The Constitutional Court Trust (CCT), custodian of the Constitutional Court Art Collection (CCAC), started conducting interviews in 2020 with artists represented in and individuals affiliated with the CCAC in order to gather information about how, when and why and by whom artworks in the CCAC were made and collected.
+The research is being conducted for the purposes of exhibition display, collection care, diversity study purposes and promotional usage.
 The interviews also feed into the CCAC's Art & Justice monograph series and other publications.

 Interviews have been conducted with the following artists represented in the CCAC:

 - Angeline Masuku

 - Jaco Sieberhagen